 A public lecture by Dr Kirk Essary, ARC Centre of Excellence for the History of Emotions, School of Humanities, UWA

 It’s not at all certain that Luther nailed his Ninety-Five Theses to a church door in Wittenberg in October of 1517.
 Nevertheless, this moment continues to be commemorated as marking the beginning of the Protestant Reformation, an enormously complex series of religious, political, social, and cultural transformations that fractured the Christian church and divided Europe.

-Kirk Essary is a postdoctoral research fellow for the ARC Centre for the History of Emotions at UWA.
+Kirk Essary is a postdoctoral research fellow for the ARC Centre of Excellence for the History of Emotions at UWA.
 He is an intellectual and religious historian of the sixteenth century, and his first book is Erasmus and Calvin on the Foolishness of God: Reason and Emotion in the Christian Philosophy (University of Toronto Press, 2017).